Four-Step Guide for 401(k) Retirement Investing

 Once you have decided how much your risk asset allocation should be, the next step is to pick an asset allocation.

-Step 2: Asset allocation stategy
+Step 2: Asset allocation strategy

 Now that you’ve defined your risk profile, the next step is to determine the allocation of assets within your chosen risk profile.